 What Sellers Need to Know Before Pricing

-What this means: well-priced homes still move in about a month.
-Buyers are not paying above ask — the 99% sale-to-list ratio reflects a market where sellers are getting close to their number, but only when they price correctly from the start.
+The 76179 market as of 2026 is balanced to slightly favoring buyers.
+Well-priced homes still move in about a month.
+Buyers are not paying above ask: the 99% sale-to-list ratio reflects a market where sellers are getting close to their number, but only when they price correctly from the start.

 EML vs. Saginaw vs. North Fort Worth

-If you haven't driven out toward the lake, you'd assume all of 76179 is suburban subdivision.
-It's not.
+Eagle Mountain Lake: If you have not driven out toward the lake, you would assume all of 76179 is suburban subdivision.
+It is not.
 EML has genuine waterfront, large-lot horse properties, and rural-feeling streets alongside lakeside residential.
 Buyers here are typically move-up, lifestyle-driven, or looking for acreage.
-If you own waterfront in this submarket, you're in a completely different competitive set than central Saginaw.
+Waterfront owners are in a completely different competitive set than central Saginaw.
+Eagle Mountain Lake Real Estate Guide covers that submarket in detail.

-The newest construction in the ZIP, closest to the employment growth corridor along Alliance and I-35.
+North Fort Worth (76179 corridor): The newest construction in the ZIP, closest to the employment growth corridor along Alliance and I-35.
 More HOA-heavy subdivisions, newer builds, and the tightest inventory of the three zones.
 These buyers tend to be younger households and remote workers who want space without leaving the metro.

 Property Taxes and Insurance

-Tarrant County's effective property tax rate is among the highest in Texas — typically 2.0–2.4% of assessed value depending on which taxing entities cover your address.
-For 76179, that stack usually includes Tarrant County, Saginaw ISD (for most of the ZIP), and in some areas, city of Saginaw levies or municipal utility district (MUD) charges.
+Tarrant County effective property tax rate is among the highest in Texas.
+For 76179, the stack usually includes Tarrant County, Saginaw ISD (for most of the ZIP), and in some areas city of Saginaw levies or municipal utility district charges.
+Texas has no state income tax: property taxes carry that load.
+This number surprises buyers coming from other states.

+Homestead exemption: If this is your primary residence, file with Tarrant Central Appraisal District.
+It removes at least $40,000 from your taxable value plus the school district exemption.
+Do not skip it.
 Tarrant CAD has been aggressive on appraisal increases.
-If your assessed value jumped and it's above what comparable homes are actually selling for, protest it.
+If your assessed value jumped above what comparable homes are actually selling for, protest it.
 See: Should I protest my 2026 Tarrant County property tax value? and What does the 2026 Saginaw bond mean for my property taxes?

 Rental and Landlord Angle